 Statements about Foreign Policy

-Says Barack Obama "began his presidency going on a worldwide apology tour."
+Barack Obama began his presidency "with an apology tour."

 How to contact us:

 We want to hear your suggestions and comments.
 For tips or comments on our campaign promise database, please e-mail the Obameter.
 If you are commenting on a specific promise, please include the promise number.
 For comments about our Truth-O-Meter or Flip-O-Meter items, please e-mail the Truth-O-Meter.
 We’re especially interested in seeing any chain e-mails you receive that you would like us to check out.
 If you send us a comment, we'll assume you don't mind us publishing it unless you tell us otherwise.

 Keep up to date with Politifact National: